lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ## Installing Ubuntu-26.04 distribution

 Now install the Ubuntu distribution.
-You may need a reboot to get this next line to work.
-If so, go forward with the docker desktop install, so you only need one reboot insead of two.
+You will need a reboot to get this next line to work.
+If so, go forward with the docker desktop install, so you only need one reboot instead of two.

 {% include codeHeader.html %}
 ```console